Ricci Flow of regions with curvature bounded below in dimension three: Proof of Theorem

 for such $y$.

-Using this inequality in the evolution equation for the distance (Lemma 17.3 of \cite{HaFour}) we see (as long as $x_0 \in \Omega_t$ remains valid)
+Using this inequality in the evolution equation for the distance (Lemma 17.3 of \cite{HaFour}) we see (as long as $x_0 \in \overline{ {{}^{t} B}_{L-N\sqrt{t}}(p_0) } $ remains valid)

-where $X_t$ is the set of distance minimising geodesics from $p_0$ to $x_0$ at time $t$ (that is, measured with respect to the metric $g(t)$ at time $t$) parameterised by arclength, and the last inequality follows from the inequality \eqref{disty}.
-Here, $\partt$ is to be understood in the sense of forward difference quotients : see chapter 17 of \cite{HaFour} for more details.
-Integrating in time, we see that for $\si := \ep_0^4$ this means
+where $X_t$ is the set of distance minimising geodesics from $p_0$ to $x_0$ at time $t$ (that is, measured with respect to the metric $g(t)$ at time $t$) parameterised by arclength, and we have used inequality \eqref{disty}.
+Here, $\partt$ is to be understood in the sense of forward difference quotients: see chapter 17 of \cite{HaFour} for more details.
+Integrating in time from $0$ to $t$, we see that this means